 But not every local leader is so enthusiastic about getting back to “normal”…especially during spring break.

 “We’re very concerned.
 You know, a lot of things are happening simultaneously.
-You have the variant down here, and we still are having sometimes dozens of deaths a day in our county,” Miami Beach Mayor Dan Gelber said on CNN’s “New Day.”take our poll - story continues below
+You have the variant down here, and we still are having sometimes dozens of deaths a day in our county,” Miami Beach Mayor Dan Gelber said on CNN’s “New Day.”

 “And at the same time, we’ve got incredibly cheap round-trip tickets for 40 bucks from anywhere in the Northeast down here, discounted rooms and people who have been really pent up and wanting to get out with no other place to go than here.
 So we are very worried that there’s going to be a convergence of people here and a real problem in the aftermath of that.”